 Uruguay team news

-The visitors had not faced European opposition since their elimination of the 1986 World Cup, when they had met Scotland in their final group stage match in Mexico (0-0).
+The visitors had not faced European opposition since their elimination from the 1986 World Cup, when they had met Scotland in their final group stage match in Mexico (0-0).
 They had won four out of seven matches in 1988, and with Copa América a mere two months away, manager Tabárez would have demanded plenty from his players.
-There were two players only in their starting line-up who had also participated in their ill-reputed '86 campaign: forwards Francescoli, the elegant captain, and veteran Alzamendi, whereas another striker, Aguilera, was named on the bench.
-The latter had been part of the squad in Mexico, but never made it onto the pitch during either of Uruguay's four matches.
-Their manager had set them up in a formation more akin to 4-3-3 than to 4-5-1, with Bengoechea as their most forward midfielder, operating just off Francescoli in the skipper's defensive forward role.
+There were two players only in their starting line-up who had also participated in their ill-reputed ’86 campaign: forwards Francescoli, the elegant captain, and veteran Alzamendi, whereas another striker, Aguilera, was named on the bench.
+The latter had been part of the squad in Mexico, but never made it onto the pitch during either of Uruguay’s four matches.
+Their manager had set them up in a formation more akin to 4-3-3 than to 4-5-1, with Bengoechea as their most forward midfielder, operating just off Francescoli in the skipper’s defensive forward role.
 Further ahead were the two wide forwards Sosa (left) and Alzamendi (right).
 Perdomo would sit in the deeper of the three midfield roles, with Correa doing a lot of running just ahead of him in the centre.
-It was no surprise that the Uruguayan line-up contained a host of Copa Libertadores winners: Peñarol had won the continental club champions' tournament in '87, Nacional the following year.
+It was no surprise that the Uruguayan line-up contained a host of Copa Libertadores winners: Peñarol had triumphed in the continental club champions’ tournament in ’87, Nacional the following year.
 Only Correa of the seven players representing these two clubs had not been in the winning team.
 Six of the Uruguay starters had been in the opening eleven for the 1987 Copa América final, where they had won 1-0 against Chile in Buenos Aires.